 - 220 ml boiling water

-- 1 tbsp / 15 ml Maggi seasoning sauce (found in most mainstream supermarkets or Asian groceries)
+- 1 tbsp Maggi seasoning sauce (found in most mainstream supermarkets or Asian groceries)

-- 1 Chinese sausage, cut into very small pieces
+- 1 Chinese sausage, cut into very small chunks

 - 1 tsp white sugar

 - 2 tbsp fried shallots / onion (Optional)

 Wash the glutinous rice in a large bowl by moving it around in the water with your fingers and then drain.
 Repeat 3 times.

 Keep the rice in the bowl and pour boiled water over the top until the rice is submerged.
 Use a spoon and stir for 2 minutes.

 Drain the water and add enough boiling water to completely cover the rice by 2 cm.
 Let the rice soak for 20 mins and stir with a spoon every 5 mins.